 The Haywood County Detention Center is located in the Haywood County Law Enforcement Center at 1620 Brown Avenue in Waynesville.
 The 150-bed facility provides secure housing for males and females who have been committed to the custody of the Haywood County Sheriff.
-There may be as many as 110 inmates housed in the main facility and up to an additional 40 work-release and minimum custody inmates housed in the annex.
+There may be as many as 110 inmates housed in the main facility and up to an additional 40 minimum custody inmates housed in the Annex.

 For inquiries about an inmate – including charges, bond amounts and residential information, please call the automated Haywood County Detention Center phone line at (828) 452-6670 and select option 1.
 Inmate information is updated every 15 minutes.

 Visitation is by appointment only.
 To schedule an appointment, visit www.inmatesales.com.
 You may also come into the lobby to Visitation A to schedule a visit on one of the kiosks.
 Appointments must be scheduled 24 hours in advance.